 You can get started as an insurance underwriter with a bachelor’s degree.
 Obtaining certification will help you advance in your career.
 Insurance underwriters typically specialize in health, life, or property insurance.

 Budget analysts review and evaluate budget proposals and determine how they could potentially impact an organization’s finances.
 As part of their responsibilities, they calculate cost-benefit analyses that help organizations plan better budgets.
 They also make recommendations for more efficient allocation of funding among different programs.
 And they closely monitor how the allocated funds are spent by the different departments

-Budget analysts are usually hired by large companies with multiple departments such as government organizations, academic institutions, and manufacturing companies.
+Budget analysts usually work for large companies with multiple departments such as government organizations, academic institutions, and manufacturing companies.

 8. Inventory control specialist

-Inventory control specialists are hired by manufacturing and merchandising companies.
-Their primary responsibility involves making sure that sufficient stock is available without having surplus that occupies space in the warehouse.
+Manufacturing and merchandising companies often hire inventory control specialists.
+Their primary responsibility involves making sure that sufficient stock is available without having a surplus that occupies space in the warehouse.
 Insufficient stock and excess stock can both block money from flowing.

 Inventory control specialists must have strong analytical skills.
 They must be able to put policies and procedures in place to maintain appropriate levels of inventory.
 A bachelor’s degree is sufficient to get hired as an inventory control specialist.
 You must also be able to demonstrate your expertise to get hired.

 Economists work in a wide range of environments.
-Many are employed by various governmental departments to analyze and assess issues related to employment and taxes.
-Some are employed by private corporations to monitor market conditions and make recommendations to boost profits.
+Various governmental departments employ economists to analyze and assess issues related to employment and taxes.
+Some work for private corporations to monitor market conditions and make recommendations to boost profits.

 10. Market researcher

 Market researchers are responsible for monitoring marketing trends, designing customized surveys, and building reports.
-The data is information and presented the hiring company, which uses the data to develop stronger strategies and goals, boost their customer base, and outperform their competition.
+The data is information presented to the hiring company, which uses the data to develop stronger strategies and goals, boost its customer base, and outperform its competition.